Types of Phobia: Causes and Symptoms Suffered by the Person

 Most Common Types of Phobia

-According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition: DSM-5 (DSM-5), the American Psychiatric Association outlines some of the most common types of phobia, including:
+According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the American Psychiatric Association outlines several of the most common phobias, including:

 1. Agoraphobia

-Agoraphobia is a fear of places or situations where the person perceives their environment to be unsafe with no easy way to escape.
-These places or situations can include open spaces, public transit, shopping centers, or simply being outside their home.
-Being in these situations may result in a panic attack.
+Agoraphobia is the fear of places or situations.
+People who suffer from this phobia feel that their environment is unsafe and that there is no way to escape.
+These places or situations can include open spaces, public transportation, shopping centers, or simply being outside the house.

 2. Social Phobia